-Purchasing a mobile home is one method to enter the housing market in an affordable way.
+Purchasing a mobile home is an affordable method to enter the housing market.
 Mobile homes are far less expensive than stand-alone single-family homes.
 And because they are manufactured to be moved, mobile homes are often treated as personal property instead of real estate.

 This designation keeps property taxes relatively low and saves homeowners on insurance over the long term.
 While the fluidity of a mobile home is appealing to some, it creates a challenge in mobile home financing, even for the most qualified borrowers.

-Mobile Homes Don’t Build Equity Like Stick-Builts Do 🏡
+Mobile Homes Don’t Build Equity Like Stick-Built Properties Do 🏡

-Unlike single-family stick-built residences, most mobile homes do not build up as much equity over time because they are not secured to land in a permanent way.
-Because they are made to be mobile, these homes often carry higher interest rate loans than permanent structures.
+Unlike single-family stick-built residences, most mobile homes do not build as much equity over time because they are not permanently secured to land.
+And because they are made to be mobile, these homes often carry higher interest rate loans than permanent structures.
 The bank views them as personal property and therefore attaches a greater level of risk to the loan.

-However, if you’re thinking about getting a home equity loan on your mobile home to help pay for a major expense, consolidate consumer debt, or fund a project around the house, you have some sound borrowing options.
+If you’re thinking about getting a home equity loan on your mobile home to help pay for a major expense, consolidate consumer debt, or fund a project around the house, you do have some sound borrowing options, though.

 Finding the Right Mobile Home Equity Lender 🙋

-Heading to your local bank or credit union probably won’t yield the results you are hoping for with a home equity loan or home equity line of credit (HELOC) on a mobile home, but worth a try.
-Banks and credit unions, as conventional lenders, are more prone to decline home equity loan and line of credit applications for mobile homes because of the risk of depreciation.
+Heading to your local bank or credit union probably won’t yield the results you hoped for with a home equity loan or home equity line of credit (HELOC) on a mobile home, but it’s worth a try.
+Banks and credit unions, as conventional lenders, are prone to decline home equity loan and line of credit applications for mobile homes because of the risk of depreciation.

-However, there are a few select lenders, nationwide, that have the ability to see through the perceived risk and provide financing to mobile homeowners.
+However, there are a few select lenders nationwide that can see through the perceived risk and provide financing to mobile homeowners.
 In most cases, the following requirements must be met before a mobile home equity loan or line of credit is approved:

-- There must be equity in the home, meaning the first mortgage is no more than 80-90% of the home’s market value.
+- There must be decent equity in the home, meaning the first mortgage is no more than 60-80% of the home’s market value.

 - The homeowner must own the land on which the mobile home sits.